-This morning you drive into old Havana and enjoy a walking tour through the area to learn about the renovations taking place in this heart of Havana.
+This morning you drive into old Havana and enjoy a walking tour through the area to learn about the renovations taking place in the heart of Havana.

 Then into town to visit the Revolution Museum and a brief tour of the Fine Arts Museum.
 In the former, we will hear a very different version of US – Cuban 20th-century history than what most Americans learn in school.

 Late morning visit to the neighborhood of Callejón de Hamel, another neighborhood of Havana whose residents have been given a free hand to use art to enhance what would otherwise be a very simple neighborhood.
 The variety of art includes plumbing and household supplies to other “outsider” art.